Guide to the Capital One Purchase Eraser tool (erase restaurant and streaming expenses through April 30, 2021)

 Seriously, there’s no effort involved.
 Here are the steps:

-- Spend at least $3,000 on purchases within the first three months (read this post to learn how you can do this without spending more money than normal).
+- Spend at least $3,000 on purchases within the first three months of account opening. (read this post to learn how you can do this without spending more money than normal).

-- You’ll then earn 50,000 Capital One miles, which are worth at least $500 in free travel.
-Then return to this post
+- You’ll then earn 60,000 Capital One miles, which are worth at least $600 in travel.
+Then return to this post.

-In this post I’ll show you how easy it is to use those Capital One miles for a free vacation with the famous Capital One Purchase Eraser.
+In this post, I’ll show you how easy it is to use those Capital One miles for a vacation with the famous Capital One Purchase Eraser.

 What is the Capital One Purchase Eraser?